 “My life is shaped by the urgent need to wander and observe, and my camera is my passport.”

-A Documentary Wedding Photographer will tell the day through a story of photographs.
-These photos will consist mainly of human interaction, emotion and unposed images.
-This type of photography lets the bride and groom enjoy their day with loved ones.
+A Documentary Photographer tells a story through photographs.
+These photos will consist mainly of personal interaction, emotion and un-posed images.
+This type of photography brings out who a family is and shows the love between them.
 An image, in my opinion, must have some sort of context.
-It's very important for me to get the key moments at every wedding but I also enjoy walking around and exploring.
-I won't always be taking photos.
-There isn't a moment happening every second that is photo worthy.
-This is why I like to wander.
-I can observe and better predict what may unfold.
+It's very important for me to show the soul of a person, the story of a wedding or the love of a family in every shoot.
+I love walking around with families or people.
+Giving them little things to do.
+Telling jokes, making small talk and then just watching their characters unfold.
+I can observe and better predict what might come from doing this.
 The photos that are below are all special moments.
-Memories each couple will look back on and love all over again.
+Memories each session will look back on and love all over again.

 Let me show you what I'm talking about.